jopemachine/alfred-chromium-workflow/README.md

 ### SwitchableProfiles

-List up all switchable profile names here.
+List up your all profile names here.

+You can switch your profile through `ch > profle` with this value.

 Each profile name should be splited with comma (`,`).

 ### Locale

-Possible values: Refer to the following page for seeing supported locales.
+Refer to the following page for seeing supported locales.

 https://github.com/klauspost/lctime/tree/master/internal/locales